OPS-E2E-PPE/VBA-Docs/api/Project.Resource.MaxUnits.md

 ---
-title: Resource.MaxUnits Property (Project) ms.prod: project-server
+title: Resource.MaxUnits property (Project) ms.service: project-server
 api_name:
 - Project.Resource.MaxUnits
 ms.assetid: 1c698f41-9bd2-8673-af5c-6dce48a75511
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Resource.MaxUnits Property (Project)
+# Resource.MaxUnits property (Project)

 Gets or sets the maximum percent availability of the resource.
 Read/write **Variant**.

 ## Syntax

 _expression_. `MaxUnits`

 _expression_ A variable that represents a [Resource](./Project.Resource.md) object.

 ## Remarks

 The percent availability is specified in the **Units** column of the current row of the **Resource Availability** grid in the **Resource Information** dialog box.
 The current row is that where the date range between the **Available From** and **Available To** columns includes the current date.

 The **MaxUnits** property does not return any meaningful information for material resources.
 Setting a value returns a trappable error (error code 1101) when applied to material resources.

 ## Example